adaltas/node-parameters/README.md

 * Run both in shell mode and command mode
 * First class citizen for console application (arrows, ctrl-a, ctrl-u,...)
-* User friendly with history, help messages and many other plugings
+* User friendly with history, help messages and many other plugins
 * Foundation to structure and build complex based applications
 * Command matching, parameters and advanced functionnalities found in Express routing
 * Flexible architecture based on middlewares for plugin creation and routing enhancement